DataDog/documentation/content/en/synthetics/private_locations/dimensioning.md

 ### Prerequisites

-You will need:
+To get started with dimensioning your private locations, you need the following:

-1. Basic understanding of Docker and container orchestration
+1. A basic understanding of container orchestration and the particular option you are using to run your private location.
-2. The private location configuration file mounted with your orchestrator of choice and accessible to your underlying private location containers
+2. The private location configuration file mounted with your orchestrator of choice and is accessible to your underlying private location containers.
-3. If you are using browser tests with IP blocking (see [Advanced configuration][5]), `sudo` access may be required
+3. If you are using [browser tests with IP blocking][5], `sudo` access may be required.

 ### Define your maximum number of test runs